b2io/handbook/who-we-are.md

 # Who we are

-Base Two is a multi-city company of experienced developers working together to create software that moves people.
+Base Two is a location-agnostic company of experienced developers working together to create software that moves people.
 We work as individuals and teams with small and large companies — local and abroad — to improve processes around software development and deliver user-focused products and applications.
 We build software that helps real people solve real problems with greater ease through a flexible approach that prioritizes our clients and the end-user.

 We strive to be a forward-thinking and constantly improving collection of knowledgeable individuals.
 We work together to exceed what we could do alone.
 Openness, honesty, and empathy are the building blocks of our culture.

 ## History of Base Two

 Base Two was co-founded in 2011 by Drew Miller and Zack Brown.
-Both had gained experience working for sales-driven software consultancies and they wanted to try a different approach to consulting.
+Both had gained experience working for sales-driven software consultancies and they wanted to try a more human-centered approach to consulting.

-Their aim was to create sustainable, efficient, and mutually-beneficial relationships with clients.
-By creating transparent, honest pricing and processes, they set out to show that Base Two is an organization that delivers on its agreements and values long-term client engagements.
+The goal was to create sustainable, efficient, and mutually-beneficial relationships with clients.
+By creating transparent, honest pricing and processes, they set out to show that Base Two is an organization that delivers on its commitments and values long-term partnerships..

-Having been underpaid, overworked, and underappreciated at sales-driven organizations in the past, they also hoped to create a consultancy that values its developers.
-Base Two was founded on the belief that having an intelligent, well-rounded, and motivated team is the most important thing; without that, everything you pitch is an empty promise.
+Having been underpaid, overworked, and underappreciated in the past, they also hoped to create a consultancy that values its developers.
+Base Two was founded on the belief that a smartl, well-rounded, and motivated team is the most important thing; without that, even the best pitch is just an empty promise.

 ## Our Culture